Guide to the Helen Dittman Beirne papers

 Acquisition note: The first portion of the collection was given to Archives by Helen Beirne in 2000.
 The second portion of the collection was given to the archives in 2007 by Sonnet Farrell, trustee of Helen Beirne’s estate.

 Processing information: The first accessions in this collection (one cubic foot each) were initially arranged and described by Kathleen Hertel in 2001 and Jeffrey Sinnott in 2002 as two separate collections: the Alaska Crippled Children’s Association, Helen Beirne files and Helen Beirne’s papers.
 In the review of the additional twelve cubic feet of papers provided to the Archives after Dr. Beirne’s death which were primarily subject files that incorporated elements from both collections, the decision was made to combine all three groups of records back into a single set of papers.
 This combined collection was described by Arlene Schmuland in 2010.
 The existing order of the materials was maintained with a few exceptions: materials from the original cubic foot collection of Helen Beirne’s papers were assimilated back into the broader subject file categories and published reports and books were removed to the Consortium Library’s other collections.
 One file of documents from Mrs. Beirne’s Health and Social Services files was shredded after determination by personnel of the Alaska State Archives that the documents within were non-permanent state record and fully restricted from access by federal and state law.
+Becky Butler provided additional description when the 8mm film was digitized in 2019.

 Series 1: Alaska Treatment Center for Crippled Children and Adults records; 1951-1991.
 2.0 cubic feet.
 Formerly the Alaska Crippled Children’s Association.
 Records include bylaws, board minutes, clippings files, subject files, photographs, and curriculum development records.
 Arranged by document type.